Corporate Structuring · Tax · 2026

 Gains on disposal of shares are fully exempt

 For private equity, venture capital, and family-owned groups, the exit position in Cyprus is clean.
-A Cyprus HoldCo that acquires an operating subsidiary realises the full sale gain without any Cyprus tax.
-The proceeds sit at Cyprus level free of tax and are distributed to shareholders without withholding, as set out in section 02.
+A Cyprus HoldCo that sells an operating subsidiary realises the full gain without any Cyprus tax.
+The proceeds sit at Cyprus level free of tax and are distributed to shareholders without withholding (see section 02).

 A Cyprus HoldCo selling shares in an operating subsidiary realises the gain entirely free of Cyprus tax.
 There is no minimum holding period, no participation threshold, and no reinvestment condition.
 The exemption applies from the moment of disposal.
-Few EU holding jurisdictions match this: most impose a minimum holding period, a minimum ownership threshold, or both before the exemption kicks in.
+Few EU holding jurisdictions match this: most impose a minimum holding period, a minimum ownership threshold, or both.

 04 Double Tax Treaties